 - A narcissist “diagnoses” you and tells you what’s “wrong” with you.
 You’re informed that you’re mentally ill, or you need help, or that you have “issues.”
 When a narcissist doesn’t get their way, they will insult you and question your judgment or your sanity.
 They may tell you that you need therapy or medication.
 This really isn’t about you, though.
 In fact, it has nothing to do with you; it’s all about their need to feel superior and in control of you and your relationship.

 What does gaslighting do?

-A significant symptom of gaslighting is the constant feeling of confusion or being off-balance that I’ve mentioned.
+A significant symptom of gaslighting is the constant feeling of confusion or being off-balance, as I’ve mentioned.
 It’s one of the most challenging aspects of healing from gaslighting.
 That’s because we’ve learned to disregard our intuition, our sense of trust, memories, minds, and indeed our perception of anything!
 Because we may have learned to trust the narcissist’s interpretation of the world and rely on it instead of our own, we begin to doubt our reality and convince ourselves that their version of reality is correct.
-There’s a feeling of things not adding up; a feeling of confusion and disorientation when we’re around them.
+There’s a feeling of things not adding up, a feeling of confusion and disorientation when we’re around them.
 I came to think of these discrepancies (between my reality and my mother’s version) as a flaw in myself.
 I drove myself crazy trying to figure out and make sense of the disparity between what I observed with my senses and what I was told that I observed.
 This kind of internal conflict is called cognitive dissonance, and it’s the “crazy-making” aspect of gaslighting.

 You may get unexpected or inappropriate responses to common questions or actions from a narcissist, and your reactions may be deemed to be incorrect or unreasonable.
 You may get strange “looks” from them that make you question your every move.
 Fearful for your mental health, you might worry that you are losing your mind.
 You may begin believing you’re illogical, irrational, or mentally ill.
 You likely feel confused by things the narcissist says and does, but your observations can’t be validated because no one else is usually around when it happens.